Late-Onset Circumstellar Medium Interactions are Rare: An Unbiased GALEX View of Type Ia Supernovae: Introduction

 While some or even most \sneia may result from the DD channel, some peculiar \sneia are more consistent with a SD progenitor system.
 One such subset of \sneia are those with evidence for a dense circumstellar medium (CSM) in close proximity to the explosion.
 These events, termed ``\snecsm'', are often more luminous and feature strong H emission lines \citep{Silverman2013-SNeIa-CSM}.
 The first two members of this class were SN 2002ic \citep{Hamuy2003-SN2002ic,Deng2004-SN2002ic,Kotak2004-SN2002ic,Wang2004-SN2002ic,Wood-Vasey2002-SN2002ic} and SN 2005gj \citep{Aldering2006-SN2005gj,Prieto2007-SN2005gj}.
 While some have argued that a core-collapse progenitor better explains these events \citep{Benetti2006-SN2002ic,Trundle2008-SN2005gj}, \citet{Fox2015-CSMProgenitors} found that late-time spectra of \snecsm are more consistent with a thermonuclear explosion.
 PTF11kx was the first unambiguous case of an SN Ia interacting with a dense CSM \citep{Dilday2012-PTF11kx,Silverman2013-PTF11kx}, and since its discovery, the list of unambiguous \snecsm has steadily grown \citep[e.g.,][]{Silverman2013-SNeIa-CSM,Yao2019-ZTF2018,Graham2019-SN2015cp,Srivastav2021-ePESSTO-spec-class}.

 The presence and strength of CSM interaction can constrain the SN Ia progenitor system.
-For instance, a collision or merger of two WDs may produce CSM on the order of {$<10^{-4} \Msun$} \citep{Shen2013-DD-CSM}, which is likely too little mass to explain the \Halpha emission observed in \snecsm.
-By contrast, the mass-transfer process in the SD scenario is inefficient and may produce up to several $\Msun$ of H-rich CSM as material expelled by the companion (e.g., by wind from a red giant) is swept up by a nova eruption to produce a dense circumstellar shell \citep[e.g.,][]{Hamuy2003-SN2002ic,Walder2008-RSOphiuchi,Dilday2012-PTF11kx,Moore2012-RecurrentNovae}.
+A DD collision involving two C/O WDs may produce CSM, but with such a small H mass fraction ($M_{\rm{H}} / M_{\rm{WD}} \lesssim 10^{-4}$; \citealt{Romero2012-WDMass}) the amount of hydrogen ejected would be negligible.
+A He + C/O WD system is expected to eject $3-\SI{6e-5}{\Msun}$ prior to the merger \citep{Shen2013-DD-CSM}, which is likely too little mass to explain the \Halpha emission observed in \snecsm.
+By contrast, the mass-transfer process in the SD scenario is inefficient and may produce up to several $\Msun$ of H-rich CSM as material expelled by the companion (e.g., by wind from a red giant) is swept up by a nova eruption to produce a dense circumstellar shell \citep[e.g.,][]{Hamuy2003-SN2002ic,Walder2008-RSOphiuchi,Moore2012-RecurrentNovae}.
+Symbiotic progenitor systems in particular are expected to have a mass-loss rate of $\dot M\gtrsim 1.7\times 10^{-8} \Msun\,\mathrm{yr}^{-1}$, assuming wind velocity $v_w\sim \SI{100}{\kilo\meter\per\second}$ \citep{Hachisu1999-SymbioticProgenitors,Lundqvist2020-RadioConstraints}. \citet{Aldering2006-SN2005gj} estimate a mass of $\gtrsim 10^{-2} \Msun$ would be necessary to explain the observed \Halpha luminosity of SN 2005gj.
 While the SD scenario has trouble accounting for the lack of nebular \Halpha emission in most \sneia \citep[e.g.,][]{Leonard2007-IaNebularSpectra,Shappee2013-Nebular2011fe,Shappee2018-Nebular2012cg, Tucker2020-SNeIaSpectra}, it is a promising progenitor channel for \snecsm \citep{Silverman2013-SNeIa-CSM}.